Hoecker-Lab/protlego/README.md

 To install protlego via conda, type the following:

-`conda install -c anaconda protlego`
+`conda install -c nferruz protlego`

 You will need to adjust the boost installation after installing.
 Type: